mdmoisoiu/emp-ui-angular1-3/README.md

 ## About

 This is the Angular 1.3 version of my pet project "Employee Directory".<br/>
-It contains a set of screens common to a data driven applications.<br/>
+It contains a set of functionality common to data driven applications.<br/>

 ## Setup